ryooopan/homepage/about.md

 ### Education

-Ph.D in Economics, University of Tokyo, 2013 - Present
+Ph.D in Computer Science, University of Colorado Boulder, 2015

 M.A in Economics, University of Tokyo, 2011 - 2013